emmanueltouzery/blog/posts/2016-10-13-teaching-racket.md

 an important aspect, that they could grasp this sense of interactivity and control.

-Then I would slowly have them make the changes themselves and try them up.
+Then I would slowly have them make the changes themselves and try them out.

 # Graphics